 Scrambler scrambles the data to reduce the probability of long sequences of 0s and 1s; see 20.3.9 (Scrambler).

-Stream parser divides the output of scrambler into the groups of bits that are sent to different LDPC encoders and mapping devices.
-The sequence of the bits sent to different encoder is called a spatial stream; see 30.6.7.3 (Encoding).

 LDPC encoder encodes the data to enable error correction.
-It makes bits padding to get an integer number of codewords and OFDM symbols; see 30.6.7.3 (Encoding).
+It pads the data with zeros to get an integer number of codewords and OFDM symbols; see 30.6.7.3 (Encoding).

+Stream parser divides the output of LDPC encoder into the groups of bits that are sent to different mapping devices.
+The sequence of the bits sent to different mapping device is called a spatial stream; see 30.6.7.3 (Encoding).

 Constellation mapper maps the sequence of bits in each stream to constellation points (complex numbers); see 30.6.7.4 (Modulation mapping).

 Interleaver performs interleaving inside an OFDM symbol; see (30.6.7.4.4 Block interleaver)